Shanto75/Shanto75/README.md

-Hi there 👋, I’m Moniruzzaman Shanto.
+# Hi there!👋, I’m Moniruzzaman Shanto.
+### :man_technologist: ABOUT ME:
-Software Developer and Graphic Designer.
-Completed Bachelor of Science in Computer Science and Engineering from East West University, Dhaka, Bangladesh.
-I am Interested in Programing, Graphic designing, software and web application development.
-Moreover, I like to do Photography, Image Editing, and Manipulation in my free time.
+I'm a passionate Software Developer from Dhaka, Bangladesh.
+Completed BSC in CSE from East West University, Dhaka, Bangladesh.
+Interested in Programing, Graphic designing, software and web application development.
 My objective is to work throughout the software development, maintenance, information technology or similar sectors of various public and corporate institutions in Bangladesh or internationally, and to advance rapidly with growing responsibilities.

+### ✔ TECHNICAL SKILLS:
+#### 🔹 Programming Language:
+▪ C ▪ C++ ▪ Python ▪ JavaScript ▪ PHP ▪ SQL

+#### 🔹 Frameworks and Libraries:
+▪ Laravel ▪ React.js ▪ Bootstrap ▪ Tailwind CSS